pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 5. Use `query-error` to guarantee that no DDL execution error exists.

-### Actively replace before the replication gets interrupted
+### Actively replace before the migration gets interrupted

 #### Application scenario

-Assume that you need to replicate the upstream table `db2.tbl2` to the downstream TiDB (not in the scenario of merging and replicating data from sharded tables).
+Assume that you need to migrate the upstream table `db2.tbl2` to the downstream TiDB (not in the scenario of merging and migrating data from sharded tables).
 The initial table schema is:

 ```sql
 mysql> SHOW CREATE TABLE db2.tbl2;